bedatadriven/renjin-website/_posts/2017-08-01-user-2017-highlights.md

 # Profiling

-Kirill Müller shared progress on an R Foundation project to improve profiling of R and native code.
+Kirill Müller shared progress on an R Foundation project to improve profiling of R and native code ([video](https://www.youtube.com/watch?v=THgNl-cN7Vc&list=PLIptkSEKleN17z3IAF6Pjc6tU755W67kv&index=2)).
 I think there's a chance to develop a common raw output format for profiling tools on which a rich set of analysis tools can be written in R. We added a very basic profiler to Renjin awhile back, so we'll follow this closely to see if we can also support this common target.

 # Graphics

-The FastR team from Oracle has made some great progress on supporting graphics in their Graal-based R interpreter that I think Renjin can leverage.
+The FastR team from Oracle has made some great progress on supporting graphics in their Graal-based R interpreter ([video](https://www.youtube.com/watch?v=otXTGBTb-3w&list=PLIptkSEKleN17z3IAF6Pjc6tU755W67kv&index=3)) that I think Renjin can leverage.
 After some experimentation, they settled on supporting the grid interface rather than the comparatively low-level grDevices interface which apparently is very tightly coupled to the GNU R interpreter internals.
 Their [implementation](https://github.com/graalvm/fastr/tree/master/com.oracle.truffle.r.library/src/com/oracle/truffle/r/library/fastrGrid) is open source